 - Challenge definition - Utilise design thinking ideation methods to refine and validate specific SDG business challenge pertinent to your company that will form the basis of a breakthrough business solution.

 - Solutions development – Devise potential solutions that will address your company’s SDG business challenge, going through constant iteration and experimentation, to generate new ideas and test them for viability.

 - Solutions testing and validation – Move project solutions to more refined versions through testing and understanding how to validate the solution for SDG impact within the company and with external stakeholders.

 - Offboarding – Prepare how to take the learnings, skills, and projects developed in the programme back into your organisations.
 Build the confidence and skills you will need after the programme to continue with your solutions, and become SDG change agents within your companies.

 Innovators will also benefit from live case studies, guest speakers, self-guided learning opportunities, and global summits throughout the programme that provide the teams with an opportunity to meet and share experiences with participants from across the world.

 The Young SDG Innovators Programme is designed to engage your company’s brightest and best talent in not only advancing your sustainability efforts but driving innovation and delivering tangible solutions with potential market value for your company.

-- Create a culture of innovation to address the SDGs and showcase the programme’s tangible outputs and results.
+• Create a culture of innovation to deliver the SDGs and showcase the programme’s tangible outputs and results.